ncbi/dbvar/sandbox/human_non_redundant/README.md

 * The method of "Oligo_aCGH" and the analysis of "Probe_signal_intensity" indicate how the one variant was evaluated.

-* NA indicates the no platform was specified this one deletion variant.
+* NA indicates the no platform was specified for this one deletion variant.

 * Boone2013 is the study name as found in dbVar.